Writing the Lawyers and Literature Course

 Is "Centaurs" a failed dream story?
 If so, perhaps it can be related to Kafka's "Before the Law" in some way that provides the basis for a writing.

-How about this: Inertia and Boredom in the Life of a Law Student.
+How about this for a writing: Inertia and Boredom in the Life of a Law Student.
 Sheila says, "Inertia seems to be getting me through law school.
 I don't move much.
 I wait for a professor to intimidate me into the subject at hand: arson, divorce, whatever."
-And then later, she says, "[i]n law school, you can feel boredom go from the benign to the maligant."
+And then later, she says, "[i]n law school, you can feel boredom go from the benign to the malignant."
 There are pages of writing to be had in this idea of inertia and boredom.

-And finally, in the closing paragraph, we have Sheila thinking, and I've followed the exact contours of her thinking to create a title for a writing: Transformations, Sublimations, Things Becoming Other Things.
+And finally, in the closing paragraph of "Centaurs," we have Sheila thinking, and here I follow the exact contours of her thinking to create a title for a writing: Transformations.
+Sublimations.
+Things Becoming Other Things.

 New Ways of Thinking About Writing

 Poetry: We are finishing the Lawyers and Literature course by reading some poetry by James Clarke, a retired Canadian judge.
 Poetry is a different kind of writing, a different way of thinking about the presentation and display of words on the page.
 Poetry suggest that we can use language in ways that does not always require complete sentences, ideas arranged in paragraphs, and, more basically, that not all writing must be in the linear form found in a legal brief or a traditional essay of the kind you may have been taught to write.
 On poetry as a form of writing about the law school experience, see: Brenda Waugh, A Theory of Employment Discrimination, 40 J. Legal Educ.
 113 (1990) [online text]